cnobile2012/django-pam/README.md

 ## Direction I hope to take with this project.

- 1. A Dajngo authentication backend plugin.
+ 1. A Django authentication backend plugin.
  2. Login and Logout views.